Cuba tobacco farmers recuperate after ruinous Hurricane Ian - NewsBreak

 A neighbor lent him a house to dry leaves, and he had a little fertilizer saved, so he plucked up the courage to plant.
 Now, Hirochi Robaina can hardly believe the resulting miracle.

-Robaina, one of the most recognized tobacco producers in Cuba, marvels as he walks through the intense green of plants that have grown more than a meter (three feet) high in the Pinar del Rio region.
+Robaina, one of the most recognized tobacco producers in Cuba, marvels as he walks through the intense green of plants that have grown more than 3 feet high in the Pinar del Río region.

 Six months after Hurricane Ian devastated 80% of the region’s tobacco infrastructure, farmers are trying to recuperate from the disaster.
 And though they’ll produce less than in past seasons, they say they'll still be able to harvest the leaves for premium hand-rolled cigars, one of the Caribbean nation’s key exports.

-But then he changed his mind and decided to try planting tobacco “to maintain the family tradition of a century,” he said, showing his tobacco over two hectares (about 5 acres) — or about 30% of what he had at this time in 2022.
+But then he changed his mind and decided to try planting tobacco “to maintain the family tradition of a century,” he said, showing his tobacco over about 5 acres — or about 30% of what he had at this time in 2022.

 Ian’s impact added to an already intense economic crisis in Cuba, where the Gross Domestic Product (GDP) dropped 11% in 2020.